 - Ideal for winter dryness

-- Full-body application
+- Full-body safe

 - Quick absorption

-- Not for severe irritation
+- Not fragrance-free

 8. Raw Paws Virgin Organic Coconut Oil